 If a key file is lost, you must register again by inputting the personal data you provided during the previous registration.
-You may use a different e-mail address in which case the key file will be sent to the address specified.
+You may use a different e-mail address.
+In this case, the key file will be sent to the address specified.